Exclamatory Sentences

 Exclamatory: Close the door quietly!

-(Rising intonation on quietly to emphasize urgency or importance)
+(Rising intonation quietly to emphasise urgency or importance.)

 Exclamatory sentences with pronouns What and How: